How To Assess Culture Fit When Hiring Remotely

 Hiring Culture fit employees is the biggest challenges faced by HR managers doing remote hiring.

-The major question is how to ensure that new recruits are a good cultural fit for the organisation when they will be working miles apart.
+The major question is how to ensure that new recruits are a good remote cultural fit?

 Hiring a person into a culture that suits them is as important as hiring the right person for a given role.